cosmos/ibc-go/docs/migrations/v3-to-v4.md

 Crossing hellos have been removed from 03-connection handshake negotiation.
 `PreviousConnectionId` in `MsgConnectionOpenTry` has been deprecated and is no longer used by core IBC.

+`NewMsgConnectionOpenTry` no longer takes in the `PreviousConnectionId` as crossing hellos are no longer supported.
+A non-empty `PreviousConnectionId` will fail basic validation for this message.

 ### ICS04 - Channel

 The `WriteAcknowledgement` API now takes the `exported.Acknowledgement` type instead of passing in the acknowledgement byte array directly.